 My two dads: Eagle trio sees parenting success in Illinois

-Families come in all shapes and sizes, and that’s true for wildlife too!
+We at the U.S. Fish and Wildlife Service know that families come in all shapes and sizes, and that’s true for wildlife too!
 Meet Valor I, Valor II and Starr, a breeding trio of bald eagles that live along the Mississippi River in Illinois.
 For several years, fans from all over the world have been watching this nontraditional family through a webcam as the eagles deal with the trials and tribulations of parenting.

 Stewards of the Upper Mississippi River Refuge, a non-profit organization dedicated to enhancing the public’s understanding and enjoyment of the Upper Mississippi River National Wildlife and Fish Refuge, began the webcam project in 2011.
 Over the years, the friends group based in Thomson, Illinois has built a fanbase for the eagles, with thousands of people tuning in throughout the course of the breeding season.